-- Written procedures

-- Proper design, testing, and commissioning

-- Use of fail-safe features

-- Validation of materials compatibility

-- Preventative maintenance plan

-- Calibration of safety related devices The frequency should be consistent with applicable manufacturers' recommendations, adjusted as indicated by operating experience

-- Testing and inspection The types and frequency of inspections and tests should be consistent with applicable manufacturers' recommendations, adjusted as indicated by operating experience

-- Training for maintenance, calibration, testing, and inspection personnel

-- Documentation Each calibration, inspection, and test should be recorded.
+- Written procedures - Proper design, testing, and commissioning - Use of fail-safe features - Validation of materials compatibility - Preventative maintenance plan - Calibration of safety related devices The frequency should be consistent with applicable manufacturers' recommendations, adjusted as indicated by operating experience - Testing and inspection The types and frequency of inspections and tests should be consistent with applicable manufacturers' recommendations, adjusted as indicated by operating experience - Training for maintenance, calibration, testing, and inspection personnel - Documentation Each calibration, inspection, and test should be recorded.
 Typical records include date, name of the person, identifier of the device, description of what was done, and results.
-Any deficiencies outside acceptable limits should be highlighted

-Correcting deficiencies that are outside acceptable limits
+Any deficiencies outside acceptable limits should be highlighted - Correcting deficiencies that are outside acceptable limits

 Management of Change (MOC) Procedures.
-The plan should describe the method that will be used to review proposed changes to materials, technology, equipment, procedures, personnel, and facility operation for their effect on safety vulnerabilities.
-The MOC procedure should identify the appropriate project team members that must approve changes.
-All materials or equipment that is not replaced "in kind" should be reviewed.
-For example, if a regulator was replaced with a different model, or one that was constructed of a different material, that would require a documented management of change.
-Changes to operating procedures would also be handled as an MOC to help avoid unanticipated safety concerns.
-In particular, an MOC review is required for any change that affects the original hazard assessment or system safeguards.
+MOC reviews are conducted to ensure that a change does not create any unintended detrimental consequences.
+The plan should describe the procedure that will be followed to review proposed changes to materials, technology, equipment, procedures, personnel, and facility operation for their effect on safety vulnerabilities.
+All modifications to materials, process conditions and equipment that are not replaced "in kind" should be reviewed.
+For example, if a regulator was replaced with a different model, or one that was constructed of a different material, the proposed change should be subjected to the MOC review process.
+Changes to procedures should also be MOC reviewed to avoid unanticipated safety concerns.
+This includes performing a MOC review for any change that may affect the original hazard assessment or system safeguards.